 The Quebec Ministry of Education has established that the validity of a temporary authorization to receive instruction in English is not to exceed the validity of the immigration document issued to the parent or child, or the duration of their temporary stay.
 It may be renewed provided that the applicant still meets the same criteria as in the first application.

-Children in this situation may continue their education in English in Quebec at a private, fully unsubsidized English school.
+Children in this situation may continue their education in English in Quebec at a private, non-subsidized English school.
 For details, visit our Private Schools section.
 Always consult your child's situation with a Bill 101 Specialist at the EMSB.